-Nicky Hamlyn is a Tutor in Visual Communication at the Royal College of Art.
 Nicky is a filmmaker and writer on artists’ film and video.
-He provides tutorial support, both practical and theoretical-historical, to students wanting to work with moving image, supervises MPhils and PhDs, and runs a monthly film seminar open to all RCA students and staff.
+He provides tutorial support, both practical and theoretical-historical, to students wanting to work with moving image and is a supervisor for several PhD candidates.

 Nicky has completed over 50 films, videos and installation works.
 His recent practice has been concerned with refining the relationship between the filming system; camera, filmstrip/digital file, lens, frame and the form of the subject matter.
 He often works in a similar manner to animation, i.e. shooting frame by frame, but filming the world rather than drawings or models on a rostrum.
 The digital works are conceived differently from those made on celluloid, since he considers them to be quite different media, certainly for the purposes of making art and design work.
 An ongoing series is concerned with moiré patterns and with moving footage that is cut into three frame loops which repeat, generating complex movements within the frame.
 Recent outputs include solo shows at University of Westminster gallery, L’Etna and the Film Gallery, both in Paris, and the London Film Festival.
 His work has been published on DVD, by RGB Editions, LUX and The Film Gallery, Paris.

 October 2015: Neil Henderson’s Three Studies in Geography in: Tidskriften OEI (Stockholm), edited by Daniel Swarthness, 404-408.
 This essay concerns a series of three landscape films that use uniform framings to highlight changes in weather, light and topography.

 Spring 2016: contributor and co-editor for The Structural Films of Kurt Kren (Bristol: Intellect)